 Configuration activities register intent filters for this intent, and the system fires this intent when users want to configure your watch face.

-If your watch face only includes a companion or a wearable configuration activity, you only need to include the corresponding metadata entry from the example above.
+If your watch face only includes a companion or a wearable configuration activity, you only need to include the corresponding metadata entry from the prior example.

 Create a wearable configuration activity

-Wearable configuration activities provide a limited set of customization choices for a watch face, because complex menus are hard to navigate on smaller screens.
-Your wearable configuration activity should provide binary choices and just a few selections to customize the main aspects of your watch face.
+Wearable configuration activities provide a limited set of customization choices for a watch face because complex menus are hard to navigate on smaller screens.
+In your wearable configuration activity, provide binary choices and just a few selections to customize the main aspects of your watch face.

 To create a wearable configuration activity, add a new activity to your wearable app module and declare the following intent filter in the manifest file of the wearable app: